Banking & Finance

 Open banking enables financial institutions to provide customers with more personalized and innovative services by leveraging their data.
 For example, thanks to open banking APIs, a consumer could connect their bank account to a budgeting app or a robo-advisor, allowing the app to analyze their spending habits and provide personalized financial advice with the customer’s explicit consent.

-By adopting open banking, financial institutions will also be able to move away from the unsecure and unstable ‘screen scraping’ method that is currently widely used by account aggregators.
-These practices are expected to soon become prohibited with the upcoming U.S. CFPB 2024 regulation.
+By adopting open banking, financial institutions will also be able to move away from the unsecure and unstable ‘screen scraping’ method that is still widely used by account aggregators.
+These practices will make it much more difficult to comply with the U.S. CFPB 1033 regulation that will be phased in starting next year.
+Meanwhile, the Canadian government hopes to render screen scraping obsolete with its own open banking framework.

 What’s more, banks and financial institutions stand to benefit from opening up their data as APIs because breaking down those walls in the financial services arena allows a two-way flow of information – giving banks access to valuable, actionable intelligence they can leverage.